varnish/Varnish-Book/README.rst

 Updating the training material
 ------------------------------

-Read NEWS, and make sure you always add significnat content changes in this file, so the instructor(s) can keep track of changes without reading commit logs.
+Read NEWS, and make sure you always add significant content changes in this file, so the instructor(s) can keep track of changes without reading commit logs.

 Try to use only `tip`, `warning` and `note` boxes.